 Please be aware we can only send out up to 50 copies at a time.

-Whilst this booklet is quite detailed it is intended to complement a consultation with a surgeon who can explain what is appropriate for you and what you might expect from surgery.
-Every patient is different and it is unwise to go into cosmetic surgery with a fixed view about what you want done and how it will turn out.
-Hopefully, following a consultation with the surgeon who will be doing your operation, and this guide, you will have put yourself in a position to make an informed decision.
+Whilst this booklet is quite detailed, it is intended to complement a consultation and informed consent process with a surgeon who can explain what is appropriate for you and what you might expect from surgery.
+Every patient is different and the surgeon will explain what can be achieved for you.
+This booklet will help let you make an informed decision.